-These regulations are established by The University of Tennessee at Martin Parking Authority, appointed by the University Administration as directed by resolution of The University of Tennessee Board of Trustees on Jun 20, 1968.
-They are applicable to all University Students, Faculty, Staff, and Visitors on the Martin Campus.
-Students / Faculty / Staff are required to obey these traffic and parking regulations as a condition of their attendance / employment at the University.
+These regulations are established by The University of Tennessee at Martin (“UTM”) Parking Authority, appointed by the University administration as directed by resolution of The University of Tennessee Board of Trustees on June 20, 1968.
+They are applicable to all UTM students, faculty, staff, and visitors on the UTM campus.
+Any persons operating vehicles on the UTM campus are subject to and required to comply with these traffic and parking regulations.
+Students, faculty, and staff are required to obey these traffic and parking regulations as a condition of their attendance/employment at UTM.

-The purposes of these regulations are to facilitate the safe and orderly conduct of University business and to provide parking facilities in support of this function within the limits of available space.
+The purposes of these regulations are to facilitate the safe and orderly conduct of UTM business and to provide parking facilities in support of this function within the limits of available space.

-The UT Martin Department of Public Safety is responsible for implementation and enforcement of these regulations.
+The UTM Department of Public Safety is responsible for implementation and enforcement of these regulations.

-When any vehicle is left unattended on University property or on a city street adjacent to University property for more than forty-eight (48) hours under circumstances that indicate that the vehicle has been abandoned, the University may remove the vehicle to an area of the University’s choosing at the vehicle owner’s expense.
+A vehicle may be considered abandoned when the vehicle is left unattended on UTM property or on a city street adjacent to UTM property for more than seventy-two (72) consecutive hours or when other circumstances exist that indicate to UTM, in its discretion, that the vehicle has been abandoned.
+Under such circumstances, the UTM Department of Public Safety will place a warning sticker on the vehicle and if the vehicle is not moved within twenty-four (24) hours after such notice is given, UTM may remove the vehicle to an area of UTM’s choosing at the vehicle owner’s expense.

 Click a heading below to expand/collapse information.

-All motor vehicles operated by faculty, staff and students in connection with their employment or attendance at UT Martin must be registered at the UT Martin Department of Public Safety.
-This includes but is not limited to, residents of Grove and University Courts Apartments who use UT Martin parking lots.
-For purposes of these regulations, a motor vehicle is operated by a faculty member, staff member, or student if the vehicle is being used to transport the faculty member, staff member, or student to the UT Martin campus.
+All vehicles operated by faculty, staff and students in connection with their employment or attendance at UTM must be registered with the UTM Department of Public Safety.
+This includes, but is not limited to, residents of Grove and University Courts Apartments who use UTM parking lots.
+For purposes of these regulations, a vehicle is operated by a faculty member, staff member, or student if the vehicle is being used to transport the faculty member, staff member, or student to/from the UTM campus.

-Persons not affiliated with UT Martin who have a need to regularly visit the UT Martin campus or have a need to visit the UT Martin campus to conduct business with UT Martin may be issued special vehicle registration decals as needed.
-Those persons may park in parking spaces for the time designated by the special parking permit.
+Persons not affiliated with UTM who have a need to regularly park on the UTM campus may be issued special vehicle registration decals as needed.
+Those persons may park in parking spaces for the time identified or designated by the special parking permit.

-Faculty and staff vehicle registration and collection of associated fees will be conducted prior to the beginning of each fall semester and will be valid for the entire academic year.
+Faculty and staff vehicle registration decals and collection of associated fees will be conducted prior to the beginning of each Fall semester and will be valid for the entire academic year.
 Vehicle registration will not be completed until the previous year’s citations have been cleared.
-New employees will be required to pay the vehicle registration fee at the time of their employment.
+New employees will be required to pay the vehicle registration fee at the time of their employment to obtain a vehicle registration decal.

 Student vehicle registrations must be completed prior to the first day of classes.
-If a student enrolls after the first day of classes, then the student must complete his/ her vehicle registration within twenty-four (24) hours of enrollment.
-If a student acquires a vehicle subsequent to the date of his/her enrollment, then the student must complete his/her vehicle registration within twenty-four (24) hours of the acquisition of the vehicle.
+If a student enrolls after the first day of classes, then the student must complete his/her vehicle registration within two (2) business days of enrollment.
+If a student begins using a vehicle on campus subsequent to the date of his/her enrollment, then the student must complete his/her vehicle registration within two (2) business days of first using the vehicle on campus.

-Generally, a student vehicle can only be registered in one classification: commuter or non-commuter.
+Generally, a student vehicle can only be registered in one (1) classification: commuter or non- commuter.
 However, students who meet certain requirements may register vehicles as staff.
 To register as a staff member the student must teach eight (8) semester hours or have a forty (40) hour work week specified on appointment papers.
-The registration of student vehicles as staff members will be by agreement between the appropriate department chairman or dean and the Department of Public Safety.
+The registration of student vehicles as staff members will be by agreement between the appropriate department chairman or dean and the UTM Department of Public Safety.

-UT Martin students, faculty, or staff with permanent disabilities and who possess a disability plate or placard issued by the state of Tennessee will be issued a vehicle registration decal at no charge.
-Students, faculty, or staff with temporary disabilities may apply for a temporary parking permit by submitting a written statement from a doctor or Student Health to the Department of Public Safety.
+UTM students, faculty, or staff with permanent disabilities and who possess a disability plate or placard issued by the State of Tennessee will be issued a vehicle registration decal at no charge.
+Students, faculty, or staff with temporary disabilities may apply for a temporary parking permit by submitting a written statement from a doctor to the UTM Department of Public Safety.

-The person to whom a vehicle registration decal is registered is responsible for that vehicle registration decal and all violation citations issued thereto.
-If the person displaying the vehicle registration decal is other than the registrant when a violation is committed, both he and the registrant may be cited.
+The registrant is responsible for his/her registered vehicle and all parking violation citations relating to the parking of the registered vehicle.
+If the person operating the registered vehicle is other than the registrant when a parking violation is committed, both the operator and the registrant may be cited for the parking violation.
+However, UTM will not collect multiple fines for a single violation.

 Expired vehicle registration decals must be removed so that only the current vehicle registration decals are displayed.

-Only one vehicle registration decal may be purchased by each staff/faculty member or student, unless it is a replacement vehicle registration decal.
-The vehicle registration decal may be transferred to another vehicle either permanently or temporarily
+Only one (1) vehicle registration decal may be purchased by each staff/faculty member or student, unless it is a replacement vehicle registration decal.
+The vehicle registration decal may be transferred to another vehicle either permanently or temporarily.

-Staff parking areas are designated for all academic buildings.
+Staff parking areas are designated for all academic buildings on UTM property.
 Students shall not park in staff parking areas between 8:00 a.m. and 3:00 p.m.
-Monday through Friday or at other times designated by the Department of Public Safety.
+Monday through Friday or at other times designated by the UTM Department of Public Safety.

 Vehicles with disability plates or placards may park in any parking space on campus.
-Vehicles with temporary parking permits for persons with temporary disabilities may park in any parking space on campus except for disability parking spaces.
+Vehicles with UTM temporary parking permits for persons with temporary disabilities may park in any parking space on campus except for permanently designated disability parking spaces.

-All persons operating vehicles on University property or in the campus area, which includes city streets adjacent to University property, must be properly licensed operators.
+All persons operating vehicles on UTM property or in the campus area, which includes city streets adjacent to UTM property, must be properly licensed operators.

 Pedestrians have the right-of-way at established pedestrian crossings, except where regulated by traffic control lights or police officers.